American Feed Industry Association: Services

 The AFIA monitors state and federal legislative and regulatory actions and takes a proactive approach in addressing issues that impact its membership.
 The AFIA represents member interests in legislation, and keep members up to date and informed on relevant issues such as production standards, food safety, commodity and international trade, etc.

 The Association sponsors educational seminars and workshops throughout the year, contributes to agricultural research that contributes to food safety and security, and organizes a number of recognized industry conventions to foster industry-wide communication.

+Programs

 Safe Feed/Safe Food Certification

 Safe Feed/ Safe Food (SF/SF) Certification is a voluntary program that establishes standards, in addition to existing regulations, to promote feed safety and reduce risk.
 SF/SF is an extension of the AFIA's commitment to safe feed and encourages members to continuously improve existing safety regimes.
 SF/SF is a third-party certification program that is recognized by the Food and Drug Administration (FDA) as a model program in producing safe feed.
 Over three hundred facilities have been certified under the AFIA's SF/SF Certification Program.
 The AFIA launched this third-party certification program in 2004.
 With the tightening of the Food Safety Modernization Act (FSMA), these third-party certification programs will become increasingly significant in meeting the strict government standards.